Welcome to Austin Window Tint’s Frequently Asked Questions page.

 Question: Do I need to use a special window cleaner on my new tint?

 Answer: You must use glass cleaner without ammonia to avoid possibly damaging the tint.
 Use a soft cloth or rubber squeegee.
-Sprayway makes the highest rated ammonia-free glass cleaner available on Amazon Prime.
+Sprayway (click to check current price on Amazon) makes the highest rated ammonia-free glass cleaner available on Amazon Prime.

 Question: How long will it take to tint my car windows?